-- The banks empanel Business Correspondent Agency (BCAs) who in turn appoint Business Correspondents (BCs). - The Business Correspondents (BCs) are the bank's representatives in the Panchayat who are responsible to provide banking services at the last mile. - The BCs have an overdraft bank account with the Sponsor bank, which gets debited or credited when the BC makes or receives a payment. - The BCs remain present at the Panchayat Bhawan. - The BCAs are being paid a commission by the Banks based on the number of transactions whereas the BCAs pay the BCs fixed wages for a month in addition to the commission based on the transactions done.
+- The banks empanel Business Correspondent Agency (BCAs) who in turn appoint Business Correspondents (BCs). - The Business Correspondents (BCs) are the bank's representatives in the Panchayat who are responsible to provide banking services at the last mile. - The BCs have an overdraft bank account with the Sponsor bank, which gets debited or credited when the BC makes a payment and receives a payment respectively. - The BCs are present 6 days a week at the Panchayat Bhawan. - The BCAs are paid a commission by the Banks based on the number of transactions whereas the BCAs pay the BCs fixed wages for a month in addition to the commission based on the transactions done.

-Role of BCs during the Pilot project:
+Role of BCs in the Pilot project: